Vinodhini96/Python-Question_Bank/README.md

 - **Visual Charms:** Py's visual aids and illustrations will illuminate complex Python concepts.
 Learning has never been this enchanting!

 - **Py's Playful Presence:** Py, our Python character, will accompany you throughout the project, making Python learning a truly unique experience.

+## 🧙‍♂️ Author 🧙‍♀️
+This Python Question Bank project is crafted by [Vinodhini Rajamanickam](https://github.com/Vinodhini96).

+(Note: All visual elements, including the Py character image and other illustrations, were lovingly created by the author [Vinodhini Rajamanickam](https://github.com/Vinodhini96) using various creative tools.
+The images are available in the [GitHub repository](https://github.com/Vinodhini96/) for everyone to enjoy.

   Join Py and let's journey through Python together!
 The Python Question Bank project is where fun meets learning. 🐍🌟